resiprocate/resiprocate/README.txt

 - per user allocation quota enforcement
 - move TLS server settings to configuration
 - cleanup stun message class so that there are accessors for all data members
-- Timeout Channel Bindings - currently binding last until the allocation is destroyed
-- The server is supposed to prevent a relayed transport address and the 5-tuple from being reused in different allocations for 2 minutes after the allocation expires
 - from chart above
  - Configuration Framework
  - Multi-threaded support in Server